pmean/build-website/text/05/QualityControlExercsiesPart2.md

 This entire experiment took about 30 minutes.
 With a bit more time, I would discuss the computation of a center line and control limits.

-Here\'s a draft outline of what I am submitting to the organizers of this seminar.
+Here's a draft outline of what I am submitting to the organizers of this seminar.
 Hopefully, it will give you an idea of how I plan to work this example into my training class

-> **Session Content**: A hands-on team exercise will encourage you
-> \[i.e., the students\] to define a simple work process, collect data
-> on that process, try to improve that process, and then measure the
-> success (or lack of success) in your improvement.
-Then we will cover
-> the three steps needed to establish a quality control program in your
-> laboratory.
-Finally, you will learn how to calculate limits for a
-> control chart.
->
+**Session Content**: A hands-on team exercise will encourage you [i.e., the students] to define a simple work process, collect data on that process, try to improve that process, and then measure the success (or lack of success) in your improvement.
+Then we will cover the three steps needed to establish a quality control program in your laboratory.
+Finally, you will learn how to calculate limits for a control chart.

-> **Instructional methods**: small group exercises and didactic
+**Instructional methods**: small group exercises and didactic lectures.

-> lectures.
->
-> **Performance objectives**: In this class, you will learn how to:
-> identify the three steps needed to implement a quality control
-> program, collect data on a simple work process, graph the trends in
-> that work process to identify trends, and compute control limits to
-> separate common and special cause variation.
+**Performance objectives**: In this class, you will learn how to: identify the three steps needed to implement a quality control program, collect data on a simple work process, graph the trends in that work process to identify trends, and compute control limits to separate common and special cause variation.

-This page was written by Steve Simon while working at Children\'s Mercy Hospital.
-Although I do not hold the copyright for this material, I am reproducing it here as a service, as it is no longer available on the Children\'s Mercy Hospital website.
+This page was written by Steve Simon while working at Children's Mercy Hospital.
+Although I do not hold the copyright for this material, I am reproducing it here as a service, as it is no longer available on the Children's Mercy Hospital website.
 Need more information?
 I have a page with [general help resources](../GeneralHelp.html).
 You can also browse for pages similar to this one at [Category: Quality control](../category/QualityControl.html).